DarkGhostHunter/Larapass/README.md

 * `disableCredential()`: Excludes an existing Credential ID from authentication.
 * `getFromCredentialId()`: Returns the user using the given Credential ID, if any.

-You can use these methods to, for example, blacklist a stolen device/credential and register a new one.
+You can use these methods to, for example, blacklist a stolen device/credential and register a new one, or disable WebAuthn completely by flushing all registered devices.

 ## Advanced Configuration